Alextwit/dev_hometasks/README.md

 Tasks by 15.03.2021
   1. Power.
 Develop a function that raises x to the n power.
 [Solution](https://github.com/Alextwit/dev_incubator/blob/main/NumPowerFunction.cpp)
   2. Units.
 Find all natural numbers up to m whose binary notation consists of ones.
 [Solution](https://github.com/Alextwit/dev_incubator/edit/main/unitothersolution.cpp)

+Tasks by 18.03.2021
+  1. The number of fate.
+The digits of the full date of birth are added together until one digit is obtained.
+Design a function and calculate your fate number) [Solution]()
+  2. Discharges.
+Develop a function that "flips" the integer passed to it, for example: 1234 -> 4321.
+[Solution]()